arpit2412/InstanceGM/README.md

 ### Running CIFAR10

-- To run it on CIFAR-10 (only this dataset is already inside docker image), run the following command from your terminal
+- To run it on CIFAR-10 (this dataset is already inside docker image), run the following command from your terminal

-`docker run --gpus 1 -ti arpit2412/instancegm:1 /bin/bash -c "cd /src && source activate instanceGM && python instanceGM.py"`
+`docker run --gpus 1 -ti arpit2412/instancegm:cifar /bin/bash -c "cd /src && source activate instanceGM && python instanceGM.py --r 0.5"`

-- The above command conatins gpu support and automatically pull the docker image from docker hub if not found locally
+- The above command conatins gpu support and automatically pull the docker image from docker hub if not found locally, and run it after activating the environment

+- To change the noise rate change the argument --r, be default it's 0.5

+### Running CIFAR100

+- To run it on CIFAR-100 (this dataset is already inside docker image), run the following command from your terminal

+`docker run --gpus 1 -ti arpit2412/instancegm:cifar /bin/bash -c "cd /src && source activate instanceGM && python instanceGM.py --num_class 100 --data_path ./cifar-100 --dataset cifar100 --r 0.5"`

+- To change the noise rate change the argument --r, be default it's 0.5, and changing the settings from CIFAR10 to CIFAR100

-### Extra commands (Just to play , not needed for running on CIFAR10)
+### Extra commands (Just to play , not needed for running on CIFAR10/CIFAR100)

 - Pull image from docker hub

-`docker pull arpit2412/instancegm:1`
+`docker pull arpit2412/instancegm:cifar`

 - If the pull is successfull then following command should list the image